Fish aggregating device: Fisheries

-Before FADs, pelagic purse seiners targeted free-swimming schools of tuna.
-Increasing FAD use over the past 30 years has increased the productivity of the fishing fleet, but has significant side-effects.
-The average FAD-caught fish is smaller and comes with relatively large bycatch raising concern about declining populations of several species of pelagic sharks.
+Increasing FAD since 1990 increased the productivity of the fishing fleet, but has significant side-effects.
+The average FAD-caught fish is smaller and comes with relatively large bycatch, raising concern about populations of pelagic sharks.

 The U.S. state of Hawaiʻi operates 55 surface FADs around its islands to support sport fishing and marine research.

+Marine Protected Areas

+Blue water FADs can enhance the effectiveness of marine protected areas by retaining fish within MPAs (where fishing is prohibited) long enough to benefit local fish populations.
+One study reported that even a small number can meaningfully expand populations.

+Removal

+In the Indian Ocean some NGOs want to reduce the impact of pollution and coral degradation by removing FADs that have drifted onto and damaging corals.
+Oceanika, a UN registered NGO, launches regular removal missions.